Explosion Occurs In Berdyansk

-This was reported on Telegram by the mayor of Melitopol Ivan Fedorov, Ukrinform reported.
+This was reported by the mayor of Melitopol Ivan Fedorov on Telegram , Ukrinform reported.

-"Berdyansk.
-Residents report an explosion heard in several neighborhoods," Fedorov wrote.
-Read also:
+"At about 5:15 a.m., a loud explosion was heard in the city, which was heard in several neighborhoods.

+"After that, the occupiers blocked the traffic near the Eternal Flame - now they are not even letting pedestrians go through," the post says.

 Movement of large column of enemy vehicles through Mariupol towards Berdyansk